Looking to increase your Business Logistics?

 You also have:

-- Maximum Time Between Orders, which is how long each order will take from the next incoming order to get assigned.
+- The Maximum Time Between Orders, which is how long each order will take from the next incoming order to get assigned.
 (Order assigned - wait 5 seconds > Order assigned).

-- Maximum Distance between deliveries in meters is the distance that separates each order from another if the first order assigned to the driver is 200 meters away, he can deliver the next one, however, if it is farther away he won’t get assigned that order, and it’ll get assigned to the next driver.
+- The maximum Distance between deliveries in meters is the distance that separates each order from another if the first order assigned to the driver is 200 meters away, he can deliver the next one, however, if it is farther away he won’t get assigned that order, and it’ll get assigned to the next driver.

 - Use Maps API currently the power-up will work using the data that it’s already taking from the order, if you want to put more real-time information you can activate this however, Google Maps API charges may apply.
 (The API used for this is Traffic API, Learn more here)

 Maps will calculate the time and distance used for the logistic process.

 - Maximum Time Between Business: This will work if the “Use Maps API” is activated and you’ll be able to work using the time between businesses to assign orders.